arayofjay/startup/README.md

 ### Elevator pitch

 I have always been the friend in a group that has to plan hang outs, movie night, or any group activity.
 But it is always a hassle to get everyone on the same page.
 I usually have to text people individually to get their availabilit, or I would have to use a calendar like Outlook or Google, but honestly that stuff is already just cluttered with school or work things.
 So my app, Let's Go!, is a calendar app that simplifies the process of making plans and inviting people to them.
-This makes making plans hassle free, and with it, you will have a calendar full of fun for you and all your friends.
+This makes making plans hassle free, and with it, you will have a calendar full of fun for you and all your friends and family at just a push of a button.

 ### Design